jeanmathieupotvin/transltr/tests/testthat/_snaps/language.md

     Code
       # .__LGL_DEBUG_FLAG was set equal to TRUE to generate this error.
+      # Therefore, the language is empty in the error message because it
+      # was reset before the flag triggers.
       language_set(NULL)
     Condition
       Error:
-      ! failed to unset current language.
+      ! failed to unset current language ''.